Dillo Day

 Dillo Day is an annual all-day music festival at Northwestern University that takes place at the end of spring quarter on the Lakefill.
-Started in the 1972/73 school year, it is organized by Mayfest Productions, a Northwestern student group, and is the largest completely student-run music festival in the country.
+Started in the 1972/73 school year, it is organized by Mayfest Productions, a Northwestern student group, and is the largest student-run music festival in the country.
 Northwestern lists Dillo Day as one of its most notable traditions.

 History

 The festival has its roots in May Day, or Mayfete.
 Mayfete was a time when students would celebrate the "renunciation of the May Queen of the temporal world for a spiritual one," according to a 1951 history of the event.
 Although little is known about the early days, May Day was originally a celebration of the women of Northwestern.
 The crowning of the May Queen was the central event, and the pomp included a Maypole dance and cotillion.
 May Day expanded to May Week in 1946 to accommodate a women's sing, men's sing, and an honors ceremony.

-Armadillo Productions was created in 1972 by two students from Austin, Texas to honor the official animal of their home state and a concert venue there.
+Armadillo Productions was created in 1972 by two students from Austin, Texas, to honor the official animal of their home state and a concert venue there.
 They held a “I Don’t Think We’re in Kansas Anymore” festival and fair that had costumes, games, a treasure hunt, and special events.
 It was held every year until 1976 when it was cancelled due to weather and financial difficulties; but returned the following year as Armadillo Day.
 That same year, a 10-day assortment of campus programming called Mayfest began, which included Armadillo Day, Greek Week and A&O's Spring Festival.
 The first outdoor Mayfest concerts were produced by A&O featuring Robert Gordon 5.22.81 and Muddy Waters 5.23.81, staged on one lakefront stage and offered at no cost to students.
-Mayfest Productions eventually formed from A&O Productions, solely producing the Saturday concert event on the shores of Lake Michigan that is known today as Dillo Day.
-Mayfest Productions has earned a reputation for booking major industry artists, and is annually one of the largest and most competitive clubs at Northwestern.
+Mayfest Productions eventually formed from A&O Productions (which historically had booked, promoted and produced all concerts, speakers and events for students throughout the year), producing the Saturday concert event on the shores of Lake Michigan that is known today as Dillo Day.
+Mayfest Productions, like A&O previously, has earned a reputation for booking major industry artists, and is annually one of the largest and most competitive clubs at Northwestern.